umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Users-On-Cloud/index.md

 # Users on Umbraco Cloud

-On Umbraco Cloud users work almost identical as they do on a normal installation of Umbraco however you have a few more settings available when working on Umbraco Cloud.
+On Umbraco Cloud users work almost identical as they do on a normal installation of Umbraco however you have a few more settings available on Umbraco Cloud.

 In this article, we will show what these settings is and how you can use them.

 ## User group permissions for transfers and restores

-A feature on Umbraco Cloud is the possibility to control who has access to transferring and restoring content and media on your Umbraco Cloud project.
+A feature on Umbraco Cloud is the possibility to control which users has access to transferring and restoring content and media on your Umbraco Cloud project.

-This can be done when creating a new User Group or when editing an existing one.
+This can be done when creating a new User Group or when editing an existing group.

-You have the option to decide whether a specific User Group can do a restore, partial restore or if they can queue content for transfer to the next environment.
+You have the option to decide whether a specific User Group have permission to do a restore, partial restore or if they can queue content for transfer to the next environment.

 It is also possible to get Granular control on a per node basis, so that you can disable restore and transfer for specific content on your site, which can help avoid mistakes and ensure proper workflows are followed.